davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 6.1.5 =

+* Prevent WordPress from filtering out form tags in and RSVPMaker form posts (was happening for non-admins in Gutenberg version)
+* Make standard RSVPMaker Upcoming block / shortcode work in email.

+= 6.1.4 =

+* UX changes.
+Tweaks to admin bar menu, other navigation labels / methods.
+* Fix for date / time display on new events (using defaults from settings screen, not defaulting to midnight)
+* Fix to the mailer utility, import of an event listing or blog post (body content wasn't being imported correctly)

 = 6.1.1 =